refs-nyc/refs/DEVLOG.md

 - [ ] Implement a basic search so the search bar does something

 - [ ] Universal links for easy sharing of profile / profile item

+  28.12.2024
+  New data structure to add notes and type on refs Moved the type field to the ref instead of on the item.
+  An item can now have a boolean that says it's a list.